Last updated: June 13, 2026 · By QuickResumeAI Editorial Team

 - Highlight every tool, software, methodology, and skill named

-- Make sure every one of those terms appears in your resume verbatim, ideally in the skills section AND inside a project bullet
+- Make sure every one of those terms appears in your resume verbatim, ideally in the skills section and inside a project bullet

 - Mirror the posting's job title in your objective or summary

 QuickResumeAI does this automatically.
 Paste the internship posting and the AI rewrites your skills, project bullets, and summary to match while keeping your actual experience accurate.
+The National Association of Colleges and Employers (NACE) consistently finds that targeted resumes convert at a higher rate than generic ones.

 Related College and Early-Career Resume Guides